 Does SWP pay out royalties?

-Yes, SWP pays quarterly royalties within thirty days of the close of the quarters that fall on March 31st, June 30, September 30, and December 31.
+Technically we do not pay royalties, because our hybrid model is a partnership and different from the traditional understanding of publishing, and therefore paying royalties.
+SWP pays authors their earnings, and those earnings are paid within sixty days of the close of the quarters that fall on March 31st, June 30, September 30, and December 31.

 Self-publishing is a pretty easy and inexpensive endeavor when you look at doing everything yourself.
 What benefit does an author get from publishing on SWP?

 It is relatively easy to self-publish.
 You don’t have to spend much money at all.
 That said, most authors don’t know how to publish, what’s involved, and what they’re missing.
 It’s the old adage: “You don’t know what you don’t know.”
 Most self-published books fail because they are editorially and aesthetically below par.
-We will ensure that every book published on the SWP label is up to a certain industry standard, and no book put out on our imprint will suffer the feedback of being poorly published.
+We ensure that every book published on the SWP label is up to a certain industry standard, and no book put out on our imprint will suffer the feedback of being poorly published.
+Brooke Warner has made author education an integral part of the experience at She Writes Press.
+She holds a monthly call for authors in which she details all the steps of the publishing process and explains to authors what they need to be considering as they move forward toward publication.
 Also, self-publishing is a lonely endeavor, and many self-published authors don’t have the community or existing platform they need to be able to sell books.
-Although we can’t build an author’s platform for them, we do feel we are giving them a leg-up by featuring their books on She Writes and in our SWP storefront.
-Authors also take advantage of the collective experience of those authors who’ve come before them, many of whom are active on the SWP Author group on SheWrites.com.
+Although we can’t build an author’s platform for them, we do feel we are giving them a leg-up by featuring their books on She Writes and on our social media sites.
+Authors also take advantage of the collective experience of those authors who’ve come before them, many of whom are active on the SWP Secret group on Facebook, as well as on SheWrites.com.
 We give authors the benefit of publishing on a brand that already has a solid reputation in the industry, and the added benefit of traditional distribution.